-Dr. Peter Hersh and the Cornea and Laser Eye Institute-Hersh Vision Group has extensive experience in the complete range of the many available procedures and technologies to surgically treat refractive disorders of the eye.
+Dr. Peter Hersh and the Cornea and Laser Eye Institute-Hersh Vision Group have extensive experience in the complete range of the many available procedures and technologies to surgically treat refractive disorders of the eye.
 Since beginning over two decades ago with the first clinical studies of LASIK eye surgery, we have since treated thousands of patients with successful outcomes.
-Indeed, Dr. Hersh was lead author of the clinical trial which led to first FDA approval of laser vision correction in the United States.
+Indeed, Dr. Hersh was the lead author of the clinical trial which led to the first FDA approval of laser vision correction in the United States.
 Our NJ LASIK and laser vision correction patients are encouraged to start here to learn more about the procedures offered at The Cornea and Laser Eye Institute, and then to schedule a free LASIK consultation to have their questions answered personally.

 At the Cornea and Laser Eye Institute, vision correction candidates undergo a comprehensive and lengthy evaluation using sophisticated technologies to optimize results and eliminate patients with chances of a poor outcome.
 Using this evaluation, your individual needs can be matched to the proper procedure and laser technology to achieve the safest and best outcome.

 Laser In Situ Keratomileusis (LASIK)

-LASIK is the most popular method of laser vision correction to treat nearsightedness, farsighteness, and astigmatism.
+LASIK is the most popular method of laser vision correction to treat nearsightedness, farsightedness, and astigmatism.
 In laser vision correction, an excimer laser produces a beam of light in which high energy is concentrated.
 The laser meticulously removes small amounts of tissue from the cornea.
 This reshapes the corneal surface, allowing it to better focus the image on the retina, with the goal of reducing a patient’s reliance on eyeglasses or contact lenses.
 In LASIK, the laser treatment is performed under a thin “flap” of the cornea which is created with a second laser, called a femtosecond laser.
 This differs from the LASEK/PRK procedure in which the laser treatment is performed on the surface of the cornea after the surface epithelial cells are removed.
 Vision generally is improved the day after LASIK.

 Wavelight Allegretto Eye-Q Laser (Wavelight)